Azure/gpt-rag-agentic/README.md

 ### Selecting an Agent Strategy

-The **Enterprise RAG Agentic Orchestrator** provides a range of agent strategies to handle different types of queries and data interactions.
+The **GPT-RAG Agentic Orchestrator** provides a range of agent strategies to handle different types of queries and data interactions.
 Selecting the appropriate strategy ensures that the orchestrator operates efficiently and meets the specific needs of your application.
 This section outlines how to select a strategy and provides detailed descriptions of the available strategies.

 ### How to Select a Strategy